 Shaft mounting collars are the most effective when used on a shaft made of a material which is softer than the set screw.

-Collar Content: Steel, Stainless Metal, Brass, Aluminum, and many others
+Collar Material: Steel, Stainless Steel, Brass, Aluminum, etc

 Collar Inner Diameter: Custom